mpigsley/nebraska-mushrooms/src/cms/content/species/common-morel-yellow-morel.md

 #### Abundance

-##### Indian Cave State Park

-This is a widespread and common mushroom in the Park.
-It is especially abundant along Trail 9 near the overlook. ([map](https://www.inaturalist.org/observations?place_id=160642&subview=map&taxon_id=56830))
+**Indian Cave State Park**: Common and abundant.
+Especially abundant along Trail 9 near the overlook. ([map](https://www.inaturalist.org/observations?place_id=160642&subview=map&taxon_id=56830))

-##### Statewide Range

-This mushroom is common throughout Nebraska in wooded habitats. ([map](https://www.inaturalist.org/observations?place_id=any&project_id=104132&subview=map&taxon_id=56830))
+**Statewide Range**: Common throughout Nebraska in wooded habitats. ([map](https://www.inaturalist.org/observations?place_id=any&project_id=104132&subview=map&taxon_id=56830))

+**North America**: Widespread.

 #### Fruiting Period

 This spring-time mushroom appears in mid-April through May at Indian Cave.
 In northern Nebraska, it can still be found in mid-June.
 It may not appear in dry years.

-#### Similar Species
+#### Similar Species in Nebraska

 * The giant morel is a later-fruiting and less common species that grows up to 8 inches tall and is a duller yellow color.
 * There are undoubtedly more species of Morels in the state that are less common.

 #### Interesting facts

-The common morel is among our most delicious edible mushrooms and is pursued by many Nebraskans.
+* The common morel is among our most delicious edible mushrooms and is pursued by many Nebraskans.
 It can be cooked in numerous ways.
 People have gotten sick from eating this species undercooked.
 Native Americans used this species as a medical mushroom to treat whooping cough.
 Today, a compound from the mushroom is used to treat foot odor.

-Recent DNA studies (Kuo 2012) suggest that mushrooms commonly called "gray morels" probably aren't distinct from this species in North America.
+* Recent DNA studies (Kuo 2012) suggest that mushrooms commonly called "gray morels" probably aren't distinct from this species in North America.
 The "gray morels" in the study's samples turned out to be younger "yellow morels" according to their genetic code.
+* A morel species in northeastern North America (M. cryptica) can't be distinguished from the "yellow morel" without DNA testing.

 #### [Edibility](https://nebraskamushrooms.org/articles/concerning-wild-mushroom-edibility/)